vanallenlab/beanie-analysis/README.md

 **Results** : Jupyter notebooks are available in the `analysis` folder, within each cancer type subfolder, to use the raw data, identify tumor states and run analysis.
 Each folder is organized as follows-

 	├── brca
-        ├── inputs --> contains adata.h5ad and metad.csv files for each of the tumor states in the analysis.
+        ├── inputs --> contains data files for each of the tumor states in the analysis.
         ├── supplementary tables --> consolidated results presented in the supplementary tables of the paper.
         ├── outputs --> individual full result files from beanie analysis and benchmark methods.
             ├── ts1_beanie_de.csv --> BEANIE results for DE analysis on tumor state 1.